bruvellu/cephalic-furrow/3-text/furrow.md

 # Background

-The head--trunk boundary in the fruit fly *Drosophila melanogaster* is demarcated by an invagination known as the cephalic furrow.
-Beginning as bilateral indentations in the anterior portion of the blastoderm, the cephalic furrow is one of the first morphogenetic movements in the embryo at the onset of gastrulation.
-These indentations quickly invaginate deep into the yolk sac, forming a prominent anatomical landmark that divides the procephalon (posterior head region) from the germ band (trunk region) [@Hartenstein1985-zs;
+The head--trunk boundary in the fruit fly *Drosophila melanogaster* is demarcated by a deep epithelial fold known as the cephalic furrow.
+It is one of the first morphogenetic movements in the embryo, beginning at the onset of gastrulation as bilateral indentations in the anterior blastoderm [@Hartenstein1985-zs].
+The indentations correspond to a single row of initiator cells which sink below the basal lamina with the surrounding tissues and quickly invaginate deep into the yolk sac [@Spencer2015-td].
+The resulting structure is a prominent invagination and anatomical landmark that divides the posterior portion of the head (procephalon) from the segmented trunk (germ band) [@Hartenstein1985-zs; @Foe1989-cw].

-@Foe1989-cw].
-The position of the cephalic furrow is specified with a remarkable 1% accuracy of the embryo length [@Liu2013-lc] and depends on the zygotic expression of *buttonhead* (*btd*) and *even skipped* (*eve*) [@Vincent1997-fa].
-The overlap between *btd* and *eve* specifies a single row of initiator cells which shorten apicobasally driven by the contractile activity of lateral myosin [@Eritano2020-mi].
-These initiators cells sink below the basal lamina pulling the surrounding tissues deep into the yolk in a stereotypic morphogenetic sequence [@Spencer2015-td].
-The precision of the fold during invagination is ensured by the mechanical coupling between epithelial cells lining the furrow [@Eritano2020-mi].
-Thus the formation of the cephalic furrow is under precise genetic control and safeguarding mechanisms are in place to ensure the accuracy of morphogenesis.
+The position of the cephalic furrow is specified with remarkable accuracy [@Liu2013-lc].
+It requires the zygotic expression of *buttonhead* (*btd*) and *even skipped* (*eve*), where the overlap between the two determines the row of initiator cells [@Vincent1997-fa].
+The activation of lateral myosin contractility cause the shortening of initiator cells which initiates the invagination, while the mechanical coupling between the epithelial cells lining the furrow ensures the precision of the tissue fold during morphogenesis [@Eritano2020-mi].
+Although the mechanisms controlling the formation of the cephalic furrow remain poorly understood [@Gilmour2017-um], the process is under precise genetic control and safeguarding mechanisms are in place to ensure the accuracy of morphogenesis.

-Despite such tight control, it is unclear what is the role of the cephalic furrow in development.
-Unlike other embryonic invaginations such as the ventral furrow or midgut invaginations which are associated with mesoderm and endoderm formation, the cephalic furrow does not give rise to any particular tissue in the embryo.
+Despite such tight genetic control, the function of the cephalic furrow remains a mystery.
+Unlike other embryonic invaginations, such as the ventral furrow or midgut invaginations, which are associated with mesoderm and endoderm formation, the cephalic furrow does not give rise to any precursor tissues or larval structures.
 Even more intriguingly, the cephalic furrow is ephemeral.
-It progressively unfolds in a couple of hours after gastrulation without leaving morphological traces [@Vincent1997-fa].
-A variety of roles have been proposed for the cephalic furrow, such as a mechanical separation of domains.
-In silico models suggest the cephalic furrow might act as a barrier to the tissue flows generated by the germ band extension during gastrulation [@Dicko2017-wz].
+It progressively unfolds a couple of hours after gastrulation without leaving morphological traces [@Vincent1997-fa].

-However, the interactions of the cephalic furrow with other morphogenetic movements have not been investigated *in vivo* [@Kong2017-ac], and the physical role of the cephalic furrow remains unclear.
+A variety of roles have been proposed for the cephalic furrow.
+That it might determine regulatory domains in the embryo dividing the head and trunk.
+But because no special tissues have been identified, raise the possibility that the cephalic furrow might play a physical role.
+That it might serve as temporary tissue storage during gastrulation.
+Or that it might act as a barrier to the tissue flows generated by the germ band extension during gastrulation [@Dicko2017-wz].
+But these hypotheses or the interactions of the cephalic furrow with other morphogenetic movements have not been investigated *in vivo* [@Kong2017-ac].

 <!--TODO: Fix sentence and reference about CF roles.-->